-The process and the forms used for evaluation of NOBTS adjunct faculty members is located on pages 30-32 of the revised Adjunct Faculty Manual (Revised 08/11/2015).
+The process and the forms used for evaluation of NOBTS and Leavell College adjunct faculty members is located on page 4 and Appendices G-H of the Graduate Adjunct Faculty Manual or pages 7, 15-18 of the Leavell College Adjunct Faculty Manual.
 The statement of process is as follows:

-The Associate Provost will distribute the appropriate forms to the Associate Dean of Graduate Studies, Associate Dean of Leavell College, Regional Associate Deans, and Director of Prison Programs.
-Each of the Regional Associate Deans and the deans on campus will ensure that every adjunct is evaluated with this form with the process below.
-Adjuncts will be evaluated at least once in an academic year when they teach.
+The Associate Dean of Graduate Studies, the Associate Dean of Leavell College, and the Regional Associate Deans will ensure that every adjunct is evaluated with the appropriate form using the process below.
+Adjuncts will be evaluated at least once in an academic year in which they teach.

 - 1. A peer evaluator sits in on the class for at least one hour of teaching and fills out the attached form. - 2.
 The peer evaluator discusses the completed form with the adjunct and gives him or her a copy if desired. - 3.
-The original of the completed form for graduate adjuncts in all sites and delivery systems is sent to the Regional Dean of or another Dean as appropriate.
+The original of the completed form for graduate adjuncts in all sites and delivery systems is sent to the Regional Dean or another Dean as appropriate.
 For undergraduate adjuncts, the original of the completed form is sent to the Office of Associate Dean of Leavell College.
 These original forms are placed in the original files of the adjuncts as appropriate.
-The Graduate and Undergraduate Deans have the original files on campus for the adjunctfaculty. - 4.
-Online adjunct instructors complete a self-evaluation form (see Appendix G).
-The Associate Dean of Graduate Studies, who has "grader" or "instructor" status to all online NOBTS graduate courses, communicates with online adjuncts regarding the self-evaluation form.
+The Graduate and Undergraduate Deans have the original files on campus for the adjunct faculty. - 4.
+Online adjunct instructors complete a self-evaluation form.
+The Associate Dean of Graduate Studies or the Leavell College Associate Dean communicates with online adjuncts regarding the self-evaluation form.
 The completed self- evaluation form is maintained in the online adjunct instructor's personnel file.